funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 The ability to setup a project template is quick and easy, making it exceptionally easy to create a re-usable, standardized project in minutes.

 Another feature which was recently launched that is long overdue and much needed is the ability to stack projects into a pile on your desktop.
 The only downside is that it will remain undiscovered by anyone who isn’t a die-hard Basecamp follower as there is no way to discover this feature via the interface.
-This, according to them, however, was intentional (which I doubt very much).
+This, according to them, was intentional.
+Weird…

 #### What could be better?

-By far the biggest issue is how the notifications work.
-Most new users are overwhelmed and complain about the sheer volume of notifications.
+By far the biggest issue is how notifications work.
+Most new users are overwhelmed with notifications and complain about the sheer volume.
 It’s an either on or off switch to set notifications, choosing between being overwhelmed by every time anything happens, from receiving a message, to someone commenting on a page or project, to check-ins, the list goes on, and receiving no notifications at all.

-To make this problem worse, there are multiple settings on different levels for setting notifications, overriding settings you might think you’ve already set.
+To make this problem worse, there are multiple settings on different levels for setting notifications, overriding settings you might think you’ve already set with again no indication in the interface to make it clear what you’ve set.
 It also seems as if the switches are buggy as even when I switch it on or off it doesn’t work as expected.

-Although I’m not a big fan of notifications and is usually the first thing I make sure to be off when using new software, it can be handy to be notified of certain things.
+Although I’m not a big fan of notifications and usually the first thing I witch off when using new software, it can be handy to be notified of certain things when managing a time critical project.
 There is huge room for improvement in this area of the product and probably one of the things that would have the biggest impact on new customer satisfaction levels.

 Already touched on, another area that is rather annoying is that none of the elements seem integrated, resulting in a lot of duplicate work.
 For example, checking off to-do’s doesn’t result in the hill charts being updated (even though it gets created from to-do’s).
 Or moving cards on the card table doesn’t change the status of to-do’s.
-It’s as if features are added but the architecture is updated, it just expands.

 Another big disadvantage is that everything is on separate pages.
 There is no one single page where one can see the health of the project or status at a glance.
 In order to know what’s going on with a project, you have to navigate to a number of different pages to see the status.
-This is one of the biggest areas of improvements when considering larger organizations as target audience in my opinion.
+This would be one of the biggest improvement areas when considering larger organizations as target audience in my opinion.

 ### Mastery

 The mastery phase is adequate and allows for super users to customize the project.
-Opening up the community also greatly improved the motivation for users to stay loyal to the product.
+Opening up the community also greatly improved the motivation for users to stay loyal to the product and tell others about it.

 #### What works?

 There are nearly unlimited options to modify the inner workings of the product with webhooks and create custom workflows, notifications, and reports — provided you have access to an in-house developer who can manage it.

-The community is also a wonderful resource to get tips and insights on how to solve problems and connect with other Basecampers.
+The community is also a wonderful resource to get tips and insights on how to solve product (and other) problems as well as connect with other Basecampers.
 Best of all community members are able to add their wishes and complaints about the product.
 This doesn’t mean that it will get resolved, but it does influence the roadmap to a certain degree.

 #### What could be better?

 It’s a founder-lead product with the community wishes not necessarily leading the product direction.
-It’s as if the doors to the house have been opened, but people haven’t yet been invited in.
-They’re still standing on the patio talking to each other rather than co-leading the product direction.
+It’s as if the doors to the house have been opened, but people haven’t been invited to come inside.

 This is probably due to their approach to building software, which intentionally excludes a backlog or roadmap.
 Each cycle (lasting 6 weeks) they decide what they want to build.
-If people felt their wishes came true and they were included in the product rather than just an outside observer or cheerleader, their loyalty would most probably increase drastically as co-creative tools like Figma, Miro etc have proven.
+However, from a growth strategy perspective, if people believed they were co-creating the product rather than just an outside observer or cheerleader, their loyalty would most probably increase drastically as co-creative tools like Figma, Miro etc have proven over and over again.

-There is also no benefit to users to refer the product.
-There is no affiliate program or discounts for referrals.
-This is not something that necessarily should be added to the product strategy, but it would definitely benefit their growth if they did include a more user-focused strategy.
+There is also no benefit to users to refer the product, like an affiliate program or discounts for referrals.
+This is not something that necessarily *should* be added to the product strategy, but it would definitely benefit their growth if they did include a more user-focused tactic.

 ### In summary